flakzilla/cr2020-relay-board/README.md

 ### Caution & Advice

-* Depending on your skill level, replacing the relay board can take many hours of effort.
-* The entire process from start to finish is somewhat expensive depending on the prices you can get for the components.
-* There are some small differences between certain model years, but as far as I can tell, this board should work for any model year.
-Check your CR-2020 carefully before trying to use this reproduction board.
+* There are some small differences between model years, but as far as I can tell, this board should work for any model year. **Check your CR-2020's power supply carefully** before trying to use this reproduction board.
-* Carefully follow the instructions for producing the PCB.
-At least 2oz copper is required!
+* At least 2oz copper is required for the PCB.
 * A lead forming tool is helpful for assembling the board.

 In general, you should read this thread on AK before going ahead: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/